How to Tag & Price Your Items

 Tagging shoes: If shoes have laces, tie them together or put a curling ribbon through the eye holes or velcro to help keep them together.
 Attach your tag with ribbon or string.

-Make sure your tag description includes what the item actually is such as “toy”, or “pants”.
+Make sure you choose the correct item category from the drop down menu.
 Due to Minnesota tax law we must charge tax on all non-clothing items, clothing items are tax free.
-When you enter your items you can pick from a vast selection of categories to place your items in, such as “toys”, or “clothes – girls”, etc. Here are a few of the most common items and which category they must be placed in to correctly charge sales tax:
+When you enter your items you can pick from a vast selection of categories to place your items in, such as “toys”, or “clothes – girls”, etc. For example, dance costumes are tax free, dance shoes are taxed.
+Receiving blankets are tax free, regular blankets are taxed.
+Here are a few of the most common items and which category they must be placed in to correctly charge sales tax:

-Examples of nontaxable clothing that can be categorized under “Infant Accessories”, or the appropriate clothing category (shoes, clothing-boys, etc.): Baby receiving blankets, bandanas, bathing suits and caps, belts, bibs, caps and hats (ski, hunting,fishing, golf,baseball), costumes, dancing costumes, diaper inserts, diapers (cloth and disposable), ear muffs, footlets, gloves for general use (cloth, leather, canvas, latex, vinyl, etc.), gym suits and shorts, hats, karate uniforms, mittens, neckties, rainwear (ponchos, jackets, shirts and pants), scarves, snowmobile suits and boots, sun visors, steel toe shoes and boots, suspenders, uniforms (athletic and nonathletic).
+Examples of nontaxable clothing that can be categorized under “Tax-Free Accessories”, or the appropriate clothing category (shoes, clothing-boys, etc.): Baby receiving blankets, bandanas, bath robes, bathing suits and caps, belts, bibs, caps and hats (ski, hunting, fishing, golf, baseball), costumes, dancing costumes, diaper inserts, diapers (cloth and disposable), ear muffs, footlets, gloves for general use (cloth, leather, canvas, latex, vinyl, etc.), gym suits and shorts, hats, karate uniforms, mittens, neckties, rainwear (ponchos, jackets, shirts and pants), scarves, snowmobile suits and boots, sun visors, steel toe shoes and boots, suspenders, uniforms (athletic and nonathletic).
 Other items not listed here like new baby bottles or non-clothing items can be categorized under “Baby Equipment”

 For the full list see the Clothing Sales Tax Fact Sheet 105 from the Minnesota Revenue Department.